 Dept. of Mechanical Engineering and Mechanics, College of Engineering, Drexel University 3141 Chestnut St., AEL 172 A Philadelphia, PA, 19104

 Research & Teaching Interests

-My primary research interest is in the theoretical and computational modeling of mechanical behavior of materials.
-To achieve this goal, I rely on defining microstructure-properties-behavior relations using multiscale experimental mechanics methods.
-A primary goal of this type of research is damage identificationand in particular the quantification of material state, which can then be used for prognosis and remaining useful life estimations.
-In this context, nondestructive testing and evaluation methods are used in fatigue and fracture investigations across length and time scales in conjunction with signal processing, probabilistic and pattern recognition approaches that could assist in reliable structural health monitoring.
-In relation to these research interests, I am interested in teaching topics related to any aspect of solid mechanics in addition to computational methods in engineering.
+My primary research interest is in theoretical and applied mechanics with emphasis on the understanding of the mechanical behavior of materials.
+To achieve this goal, I rely on defining multiscale microstructure-properties-behavior relations using methods that involve theory, experiments, modeling and simulations.
+A fundamental goal of this type of research is the understanding of the deformation and failure of advanced materials in terms of their multiscale architecture and their constitutive response with applications in materials design.
+An additional research goal is the identification of damage and in particular the quantification of evolving material states as a function of applied loading, which can then be used for prognosis of remaining useful life.
+In this context, I have been using sensing and testing methods in plasticity, fracture and fatigue investigations across length scales in conjunction with signal processing and numerical simulation approaches that could assist both the fundamental understanding of the mechanical behavior of materials as well as their applications.
+In relation to these research efforts, I teach topics related to solid mechanics, advanced manufacturing and cyberphysical systems.

 Ph.D.
 Mechanical Engineering & Materials Science Rice University 2007

 M.S.
 Mechanical Engineering & Materials Science Rice University 2005